11.04.2018 - 14.04.2018 — Hall: 8.0 Stand: C 68A

 At the time it was a sensation: in 1986 business woman, Renate Matthei, from Kassel in Germany founded a music publishing house which was dedicated exclusively to music and books written by and about women from various centuries.
-Her ambitious company has been extremely successful.
-Today Furore is still the only music publisher of its kind, publishing in the region of 1.500 compositions from various epochs by approximately 170 women from Europe, America, Asia and Australia.
+Today Furore is still the only music publisher of its kind, publishing in the region of 1.700 compositions from various epochs by approximately 170 women from Europe, America, Asia and Australia.
 Our "oldest" composer is the Italian Francesca Caccini, who was born in 1587 in Florence.
 The youngest composer of our publishing house is Chia Meng Lin (born 1978 in Changhua, Taiwan).

 Meanwhile, there are important signs of public recognition: 2012 Renate Matthei was awarded the German Federal Cross of Merit.
 2015 she was awarded the Soroptimist Germany price.
 This award she received for her "publishing activities and her work for the often overlooked female music scene”.
 And in 2012 she was awarded the Order of Merit of the Federal Republic of Germany.